jmstipanowich/Movie-Data-Repo/README.md

 What studios produce the most motion pictures?

 I looked through a provided movie dataset from the Box Office Mojo website to answer this question for Microsoft. .
 I did two analyses to answer this question.
 The first analysis determines the numbers of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset.
-The second analysis determines the number of movies created by the top 20 studios ordered by number of movies in the whole Box Office Mojo dataset.
+The second analysis determines the number of movies created by the top 20 studios ordered by number of movies per studio in the whole Box Office Mojo dataset.